shriv/jekyll-now/_posts/2018-10-27-Playgrounds-vs-pubs.md

 - Label nodes as POIs
 - Join the two datasets together

-There is a reasonable probability that we have duplicates - where the same place has been annotated as both a way and a node.
-For the first pass of the analysis, I'm going to assume that these are a minority.
-De-duplication will be a part of the more polished analysis.
+There is a reasonable probability that we have a small number of duplicates - where the same place has been annotated as both a way and a node.
+However, for the first pass of the analysis, I'm going to assume that these are negligible.
+De-duplication will be a part of a more polished, future analysis.

-### Get nodes
+## Nodes
 <div>
 <style scoped>
     .dataframe tbody tr th:only-of-type {